-5.51 Future EV charging for cars, but also for Scooter and E-bikes should be considered at suitable locations within the masterplan area such as public car parks and cycle/scooter hubs to help with access to charging and reducing transport related emissions.
+5.52 Future EV charging for cars, but also for Scooter and E-bikes should be considered at suitable locations within the masterplan area such as public car parks and cycle/scooter hubs to help with access to charging and reducing transport related emissions.

-5.52 We recommend that these are provided within Rainhall Road car park.
+5.53 We recommend that these are provided within Rainhall Road car park but could be added in other suitable locations as need for a larger network grows.

-- Ellis Street - Rainhall Road Car Park
+- Ellis Street

+- Rainhall Road Car Park

+- Wellhouse Road car park